 Matrix algebra is a bunch of dreadful rules is all that many students remember after studying it.
 It's a relief to know that a simple property like is more important than remembering how to calculate an inverse.
-The theoretical formula for the inverse at the level of this course is not necessary; if you need to find the inverse of a numerical matrix, you can use Excel.
+The theoretical formula for the inverse for the most part of this course can be avoided; if you need to find the inverse of a numerical matrix, you can use Excel.

 First things first

 Three big No's: 1) there is no commutativity, in general, 2) determinants don't apply to non-square matrices, and 3) don't try to invert a non-square matrix.
 There are ways around these problems but all of them are deficient, so better stick to good cases.